The Eastern (Raleigh)

 The Eastern, formerly known as Walter Tower, is the 4th tallest skyscraper in the city of Raleigh, North Carolina, United States.
-The tower rises to a height of 377 ft, and is situated on a 2.6 acre lot along with the 257 ft Advance Auto Parts Tower.
+The tower rises to a height of 377 ft, and is situated on a 2.6 acre lot along with the 257 ft Advance Auto Parts Tower in North Hills.
 Upon completion, the tower became the 31st tallest in North Carolina, and the 8th tallest in North Carolina outside of Charlotte, North Carolina.

 Developed by Kane Realty, The Eastern is also the tallest residential building in Raleigh.
 It contains 376 residential units, which range from studios to three-bedroom units.
 The top three floors contain penthouse units.